betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 ### Documentation
 Finally, we migrated VisIt's GUI User Manual from OpenOffice to [Sphinx](http://www.sphinx-doc.org/en/master/) and [ReadTheDocs](https://readthedocs.org).
-This involved an converstion script to bootstrap the process generating an initial [restructured text](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) output.
-Then, the team engaged in 3-4 documentation sprints, each of length 2-3 hours, manually reviewing, fixing, reogranizing, and polishing the resulting `.rst` files.
+This involved a conversion script to bootstrap the process generating an initial [restructured text](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) output.
+Then, the team engaged in 3-4 documentation sprints, each of length 2-3 hours, manually reviewing, fixing, reorganizing, and polishing the resulting `.rst` files.
 VisIt's CLI (Python) User Manual existed as compileable C code in the form of Python docstrings.
 This design facilitates in-line help within Python (e.g. `>>> help(myFunc)`) but is otherwise not the best format for humans to write documentation.
 We wrote a script to automate conversion of the C code Python doc-strings to `.rst` files.
 We were very happy with [the result](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/).

-### Other refresments
+### Other refreshments

 When making big changes, it is a good idea to combine as many together as possible rather than dribble them out over numerous releases.
 As part of the 3.0 beta release, the VisIt team also refreshed from VTK-6 to VTK-8 (necessitating refreshing GL infrastructure as well), from `.tar.gz` to `.7z` for binary test data (reduced storage by 50%).
-And, we plan to refresh later this year commit hooks (for tab characters, `abort()` calls, file name case clasing, etc.), CI testing (we are presently testing only proper compilation), as well as moving our Web site and Test Dashboard to GitHub.
+And, we plan to refresh later this year commit hooks (for tab characters, `abort()` calls, file name case clashing, etc.), CI testing (we are presently testing only proper compilation), as well as moving our Web site and Test Dashboard to GitHub.

 ### Summary
 The HPC software community doesn't typically use the term *Continuous Technology Refreshment* because it is seen as applying only to hardware.
-However, we hope this article describing recent experiences on the VisIt project, which are by no means unique amoung HPC code teams, demonstrates that CTR is equally applicable to software.
+However, we hope this article describing recent experiences on the VisIt project, which are by no means unique among HPC code teams, demonstrates that CTR is equally applicable to software.
 Most code teams find it necessary to engage in activities similar to those described here on a regular basis often in response to changing development workflow needs.
 For example, in its 25+ year long history, the [PETSc](https://www.mcs.anl.gov/petsc/) project